OICR/softeng-blog/_posts/sid_joshi/2017-02-16-JS-with-physical-world.md

 * For interactive art, use  [p5.js](https://p5js.org/)

-We will be looking into working with johnny-five.js and Arduino.
+For this blog post we will be looking into working with johnny-five.js and Arduino.
 Before we get started make sure you have latest verison of `node` and `npm` install.

 Arduino is a microcontroller that is cheap, open source and has a great community.
 To make Arduino talk to our JS application, we will first need to install 'firmata' on it.
 Firmata is a protocol that lets your program communicate with any microcontroller.